truenas/middleware/docs/userguide/index.rst

 To configure anonymous FTP:

-#.  **Give the built-in ftp user account permissions** to the volume/dataset to be shared in Storage → Volumes as follows:
+#.  **Give the built-in ftp user account permissions** to the volume/dataset to be shared in :menuselection:`Storage --> Volumes` as follows:

 * Owner(user): select the built-in *ftp* user from the drop-down menu